Scribbly-Fun/Scribbly.Cubby/README.md

 # Scribbly Cubby

-A distributed caching service built on dotnet.
-You know take stuff out and put stuff away `Cubby`.
-Cubby is a "chose your own adventure" caching service.
-Cubby can be used as a library hosted by your application or standalone Native AOT running on Linux, Windows, or containerized.
+Cubby is a 'choose your own adventure' cross platform native AOT .net distributed cache application.

 > [!Note]
 > Still in initial development, there may be several incorrect statements in the readme